4ms/4ms-kicad-script/makefp/README.md

 These plugins convert a PCB file to a Eurorack-compatible faceplate.
 You must manually add your own artwork on the silk and/or copper layers.

+This works with Kicad 6.
+It does not work with Kicad 5 or earlier.
+It has not been tested with Kicad nightlies (6.99).

 ## How to install:

   * These scripts use the 4ms KiCad library for faceplate holes.
 You must have